calebjmatthews/endless-desert/concept.md

   - Fortuity should grant ore, equipment, food
   - Travel-ready food like salted meat, dried fruit, waybread
   - Leaders should begin with a tool, except for Da Nang
+  - Can be frustrating to wait for usable trade, e.g. Ferrous Ink => Artisan Good
   - Consistent rounding of numbers, probably floor() for formatting, so supply doesn't show "20" while upgrade shows insufficient "19"
   - Consistent sorting in tabs/selection components
+  - Hide resources with zero quantity in selection components
+  - Show resource descriptive name, not id name in selection components

 ## Commands:
 USE `endless_desert`;